Adekoreday/Korey.IO/content/blog/promise-in-javascript.md

 -   _fulfilled_: meaning that the operation completed successfully.
 -   _rejected_: meaning that the operation failed.

-Note: A Promise takes two parameters which is
+Note: A Promise takes two parameters which are
 1. **resolve**: puts the promise in the fulfilled stage.
 2.  **reject**:  puts the promise in the rejected stage.